 University of Cambridge

-Mary attended the University of Cambridge in 2000-1 to do post graduate work on sexual love and gender power relations from the period of Classical Antiquity through to the early Common Era.
-These conflicting value systems still influence the world today.
+Mary attended the University of Cambridge in 2000-1 to do post graduate work on sexual love and gender power relations in the period of Classical Antiquity through to the early Common Era.
+The conflicting value systems apparent at that pivotal time still influence the world today especially through religion and culture.

 Sustaining Peak Performance

 In addition to her research work, Mary trained as a workshop facilitator at the University with two international, award-winning organisations using research from psychology and neuroscience in an applied way.
-As technology was becoming more embedded in people’s lives, Mary designed her own 2-day workshop for the University of Cambridge’s graduate development department.
-The workshop was called “Sustaining Peak Performance”.
-It is a practical, evidence-based course to show how we learn, change habits, make decisions and become aware of the risks around overuse of technology.
 The focus was on developing resilience to stress, connecting with others and becoming effective leaders.
 She also worked as a mentor to enterprise students and as a science writer for the Cambridge-MIT Institute.
 This is a joint venture between the Massachusetts Institute of Technology (MIT) and the University of Cambridge.

 Mary continues the work on behavioural addiction as a member of the International Society for the Study of Behavioural Addiction.
 She presented a paper at their 6th International conference in Yokohama, Japan in June 2019.
 She publishes research on this emerging area in peer reviewed journals.
 The latest paper can be found here.